14 Essential Things to Do in Helsinki, Finland on Your First Visit

 But if not, there are still some fun ways to embrace Finland's sauna culture in Helsinki.

-One of the most popular public saunas in Helsinki is Löyly, which is located at the end of Heliga Birgittas Park (Pyhän Birgitan puisto) on the waterfront south of the city center.
+One of the most popular public saunas in Helsinki is Löyly, which is located at the end of Heliga Birgittas Park (Pyhän Birgitan puisto) on the waterfront to the south of the city center.
 This complex includes multiple sauna rooms with ladder access into the Gulf of Finland (for the all-important cold plunge), plus a large outdoor terrace and a glass-fronted restaurant with multiple bars.

 Entrance to the Löyly sauna is €23 per person, which includes 2 hours of sauna time, a towel, shampoo, and a seat cover.
 You do need to book a timed reservation online in advance.